godotengine/godot-docs/classes/class_range.rst

 - void **unshare** **(** **)**

-Stop range from sharing its member variables with any other.
+Stops range from sharing its member variables with any other.